matheussanton/Eventy.Service/README.md

 # Eventy Service

 This project is developed using C# and .NET 8, focusing on backend development with a WebAPI architecture.
 It leverages the EF for efficient data management.
-This was built with the purpose to be a simple project that can grow in difficult as you add more architecture concepts and components
+This was built with the purpose to be a simple project that can grow in difficulty as you add more architecture concepts and components

 ## Technologies Used
 - **Language:** C#